The Trump administration bailed out prominent anti-vaccine groups during a pandemic

 The other four PPP recipients described in this story did not respond to requests for comment.

-The anti-vaccine groups are ramping up their tactics and messaging at a moment when more and more Americans are searching for accurate information about the covid-19 vaccine.
+The anti-vaccine groups are ramping up their tactics and messaging at a moment when more and more Americans are searching for accurate information about the coronavirus vaccine.
 Encouraging the safe use of vaccines is considered a vital component of the government’s efforts to alleviate the public health crisis.

-The Center for Countering Digital Hate previously exposed a conference in which anti-vaccination activists planned to seize upon people’s doubts and fears to undermine confidence in the covid-19 vaccine.
+The Center for Countering Digital Hate previously exposed a conference in which anti-vaccination activists planned to seize upon people’s doubts and fears to undermine confidence in the coronavirus vaccine.

 “Lending money to these organizations so they can prosper is a sickening use of taxpayer money.
 These groups are actively working to undermine the national COVID vaccination drive, which will create long-term health problems that are felt most acutely in minority communities and low-income neighborhoods,” said Imran Ahmed, Chief Executive of Center for Countering Digital Hate.

-While it’s unclear whether the anti-vaccine groups broke any rules, their receipt of public assistance is in many ways a consequence of the scattershot way in which the Paycheck Protection Program delivered hundreds of billions of dollars into the economy with few guardrails or pre-conditions.
+While it’s unclear whether the anti-vaccine groups broke any rules, their receipt of public assistance is in many ways a consequence of the scattershot way in which the Paycheck Protection Program delivered hundreds of billions of dollars into the economy with few guardrails or preconditions.

 The program was built around a controversial decision to allow businesses to self-certify their own eligibility for a taxpayer-backed loan.
 The SBA does not hand out the loans itself; rather, it empowers a network of approved lenders to quickly process them on its behalf.